Private Investment Funds

 - Power of Attorney granted to the representative in the Republic of Panama.

-- Copy of the articles of Incorporation, trust or document by means of which the fund is constituted with any amendments thereof.
+- Copy of the articles of incorporation, trust, or the document constituting the fund with any amendments.

 - Audited Financial Statement for the previous fiscal year.
-If the applicant is on pre-operational stage at the time of filing the application then it must submit an initial general balance duly audited.
+For pre-operational applicants, an initial general balance, duly audited, is required.

 - Extract from the public registry.